IBMStreams/streamsx.elasticsearch/README.md

 Refer to official [Download and Installation Steps](https://www.elastic.co/downloads/elasticsearch).

 #### Install Elasticsearch Mapper Size Plugin
-The mapper size plugin gives the ElasticsearchSink the ability to query the size of documents indexed.
-Some metrics will only display once this plugin is installed.
+The mapper size plugin enables the Elasticsearch(Rest)Index to query and store the size of documents indexed.
+The size metrics will only display once this plugin is installed and the `sizeMetricsEnabled` is set to true in the operator's parameters.

 ### SPLDOC documentation